benb/squeamish/README.md

 ## Basic Usage

-Promisification follows the convention of Bluebird, so the API follows the standard sqlite3 module, with `Async` appended to method names and the final callback removed.
+Promisification follows the convention of `Bluebird.promisifyAll`, so the API follows the standard sqlite3 module, with `Async` appended to method names and the final callback removed.
-Note that the Statement object you get from prepareAsync will also be promisified; the one from prepare() will not.
+Note that prepared statement usage is different, see the example below:

-Example usage:
+## Example

 ```typescript
 import { Database, Statement } from 'squeamish';